British Empire - Sub-Saharan Africa

 • United African Company formed in West Africa

-Goldie's palm oil exports from Niger merged with other British trading firms along the river.
-The monopoly was added to by the acquisition of French trading companies, and a 1884 Parliamentary charter.
+Goldie's palm oil exports from Niger merged with other British trading firms along the river, replacing slaves as the primary export.
+The monopoly was added to by the acquisition of French trading companies, and a 1884 Parliamentary charter, prompting its rename to the Royal Niger Company.
 King Koko of the Nembe resisted, forced into exile.
+Jaja of Opobo was also banned by the company

 • Somali protectorate established